Click to Visit

 BOP 'N BOOZE

 Dallas' main asset is its flamboyant, friendly, direct and sexy people!
 And that amazing Texan accent!
 So head straight for the Oaklawn scene, mainly along and off Cedar Springs Road!
-After you've browsed all the gay boy-toy stores then you can gawp at the gay-thronging ILUME apartment complex.
+After you've browsed all the gay boy-toy stores then you can gawp at the gay-thronging Ilume apartment complex or its sister Ilume Park.

 For dancing, hit vibrant, unpretentious cross-borders Mexican club, Kaliente; or try S-4, Dallas' largest regular gay club, with buzzing young crowd - complete with Rose Room cabaret venue, a favourite of Lady Gaga, no less!